top of page

 22. Which situation in the Old Testament prevents a man from going to church?

 a.
-A man who has had sex with a prostitute.
+A man who has engaged in sexual relations with a prostitute is prohibited from attending church.

 Deuteronomy 23:1.